 “Jim has developed a wide network of experience and contacts in Central, Latin and South America, which gives our already strong Energy Practice even more depth and breadth in additional markets,” said William J. Kelty, office managing partner in Washington.

 Previously, Alford was a partner in the Washington office of Curtis Mallet-Prevost Colt & Mosle LLP.

-Investors in Smith Barney mutual funds can sue as a group over claims that shareholders were harmed by a kickback scheme in which Citigroup Inc. (C) pocketed fee savings, a judge ruled.
+Investors in Smith Barney mutual funds can sue as a group over claims that shareholders were harmed by a kickback scheme in which Citigroup Inc. (C:US) pocketed fee savings, a judge ruled.

 U.S. District Judge William Pauley in Manhattan certified a class of Smith Barney mutual fund investors who bought or redeemed shares from Sept.
 11, 2000, to June 24, 2004, according to a decision filed yesterday.

 A class action allows plaintiffs’ to share the costs of gathering evidence and pursuing claims.
 When cases are bundled together, plaintiffs have greater leverage in trying to persuade defendants to settle.